-unions in Soviety society."
-During the prolonged and turbulent dispute, three conflicting positions emerged.
+This growing mood of bitterness and disillusionment coincided with a period of acute controversy within the Communist party itself, where opposition to the policies of War Communism was not lacking.
+The controversy, which continued from December 1920 to March 1921, reaching a climax at the Tenth Party Congress while the Kronstadt rebellion was in progress, centered on the role of the trade unions in Soviety society.41 During the prolonged and turbulent dispute, three conflicting positions emerged.
 Trotsky, guided by the military conception of manpower which he had formed as Commissar of War, favored the complete subordination of the unions to the state, which alone would enjoy the authority to appoint and dismiss union officials.
 The staunchest opponents of this plan were members of the Workers' Opposition, a group composed largely of workers and former workers (notably Alexander Shliapnikov and Yuri Lutovinov) who had retained their proletarian allegiance and sympathies.
 What the Workers' Opposition found particularly disturbing was the apparent drift of the Soviet regime towards a new bureaucratic state dominated by a privileged nonproletarian minority.
 Shliapnikov, Lutovinov, Alexandra Kollontai, and their sympathizers decried the militarization of the labor force and the inauguration of one-man management in the factories.
-They demanded not only full independence of the trade unions from state and party control. but the transfer of industrial administration to the unions and their local factory committees, which were to be organized into an all-Russian Congress of Producers.
-The party, they insisted, must not allow the creative initiative of the workers to become "crippled by the bureaucratic machine which is saturated with the spirit of routine of the bourgeois capitalist system of production and control."42 saw it, the unions must neither be absorbed into the state apparatus nor granted control over industry; rather, they should be allowed to retain a real measure of autonomy, with the right to choose their own leaders and engage in free discussion of labor problems, while the government continued to hold the reins of the economy in its own hands.
+They demanded not only full independence of the trade unions from state and party control, but the transfer of industrial administration to the unions and their local factory committees, which were to be organized into an all-Russian Congress of Producers.
+The party, they insisted, must not allow the creative initiative of the workers to become "crippled by the bureaucratic machine which is saturated with the spirit of routine of the bourgeois capitalist system of production and control."42

+Lenin and his supporters (who formed a large majority of the party's membership) sought to heal the breach between Trotsky's appeal for the subjugation of the trade unions and the syndicalist program of the Workers' Opposition.
+As they saw it, the unions must neither be absorbed into the state apparatus nor granted control over industry; rather, they should be allowed to retain a real measure of autonomy, with the right to choose their own leaders and engage in free discussion of labor problems, while the government continued to hold the reins of the economy in its own hands.
 Lenin hoped that his compromise proposals would succeed in bringing the other groups together.
 He was deeply disturbed by the dispute, which threatened, at so critical a moment in Soviet history, to shatter the party's fragile unity.
 "We must have the courage to look the bitter truth in the face," he said in January 1921, at the height of the controversy.
 "The party is sick.
 The party is shaking with fever."
-Unless it can cure its illness "quickly and radically," he warned, there will occur "an inevitable split" that might prove fatal to the revolution.48
+Unless it can cure its illness "quickly and radically," he warned, there will occur "an inevitable split" that might prove fatal to the revolution.43